i Legal system in the BVI

 i Conflict of law and choice of law in fraud claims

 The choice of law position also follows English common law, whereby issues of substantive law are governed by the lex causae and procedural matters governed by the lex fori.
 When it is necessary to decide a question of foreign law, the BVI court will do so on the basis of the expert evidence of foreign lawyers.
+Where no expert evidence on foreign law is pleaded and proved, as a general rule the BVI court is entitled to treat the law of the foreign jurisdiction as being the same as BVI law.66

 ii Collection of evidence in support of proceedings abroad